SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 The [ChatOps example scripts on GitHub](https://github.com/SkylineCommunications/ChatOps-Extensions) have been updated accordingly.

-#### 30 May 2024 - Fix - Admin - Zero credits not showing [ID_39866]
+#### 10 June 2024 - Fix - Admin - Zero credits not showing [ID_39866]

-On the Admin organization overview page.
-You will now be able to see how many credits you have.
+You were not able to see how many credits you had left on the Admin organization overview page when you had zero credits.
+You are now be able to see how many credits you have.
 Even when you have none.

-#### 30 May 2024 - Enhancement - Home - Password confirmation when deploying DaaS [ID_39865]
+#### 10 June 2024 - Enhancement - Home - Password confirmation when deploying DaaS [ID_39865]

-When deploying a DaaS system, you will now be asked to confirm your password.
+When you want to deploy a DaaS system, you will now be asked to confirm your password before being able to deploy a system.

-#### 30 May 2024 - Fix - Admin - Opening in desktop app [ID_39838]
+#### 10 June 2024 - Fix - Admin - Opening in desktop app [ID_39838]

-The button 'Open in desktop app' has been fixed to open Cube from the DMS overview page.
+You were not able to open Cube when clicking the 'Open in desktop app' button on the overview page of a DMS.
+This has been fixed to open Cube correctly.

-#### 30 May 2024 - Fix - Catalog - Version - SVN link & disable button [ID_39816]

-The SVN link has been changed to use the version nummber.
-The deploy button will be disabled when this occurs.

 #### 30 May 2024 - Enhancement - Enable access to more web app folders via Remote Access [ID_39812]